ParadoxV5/Discord-Markdown/README.md

 ![List continuation](images/list2.png)

-The spaces count should match the number of characters in the index part of the previous level, though Discord rounds space counts up and allows extra spaces in the indent[^d].
+The number of indent spaces should match the number of characters in the index part of the previous level, though Discord rounds space counts up and allows extra spaces in the indent[^d].
 Like with ASCII art, the monospace font of a temporary [code block](#code-blocks) can aid if counting spaces gets tedious.
-Indents on the first list level are inconsistent between Mobile compared to Desktop/Web at this writing[^1].

 > ```
 > * Level 1 line